 Developer's documentation

 This documentation addresses users that would like to contribute to the software by either solving bugs, improving documentation, or adding new methods.
-All contributions come in the form of Pull Requests, for which we strongly advise to follow good practices in scientific code, which means that they properly formatted, documented, tested, etc.
+All contributions come in the form of Pull Requests, for which we strongly advise to follow good practices in scientific code, which means that they are properly formatted, documented, tested, etc.

 New indicators or change metrics